chidi150c/coinbase/misc/prompt7_Change_Proccess.md

 	if idx < len(sb.Lots) {
 		return SideSell, idx
 	}
-	return 0, -1
+	return "", -1
 }

-}} with only the necessary minimal changes to implement {{replace legacy aggregate view (t.lots, t.runnerIdx, t.pos) with per-side SideBooks (BookBuy/BookSell) using RunnerID and Lots}}.
+}} with only the necessary minimal changes to implement {{replace global-index lot closing with side-aware closeLot(ctx, c, side, localIdx) and update step() to call it directly}}.
 Do not alter any function names, struct names, metric names, environment keys, log strings, or the return value of identity functions (e.g., Name()).
 Keep all public behavior, identifiers, and monitoring outputs identical to the current baseline.
-Only apply the minimal edits required to implement {{replace legacy aggregate view (t.lots, t.runnerIdx, t.pos) with per-side SideBooks (BookBuy/BookSell) using RunnerID and Lots}}.
+Only apply the minimal edits required to implement {{replace global-index lot closing with side-aware closeLot(ctx, c, side, localIdx) and update step() to call it directly}}.
 Return the complete file, copy-paste ready, in IDE.